ypmn/docker-machine-aws/README.md

 #### Now test the cluster: ####

-Login to base-machine
-switch to root user
+Login to base-machine and switch to root user

 	mkdir -p ~/.docker
 	cd ~/.docker

 copy the swarm-manager certificates to .docker folder.

 	cp -r /home/ubuntu/.docker/machine/machines/swarm-manager/*.pem* ~/.docker/

 export the env for connecting the swarm-manager